thu-sail-lab/Time-RCD/README.md

 This repository contains the implementation of **Time-RCD** for time series anomaly detection, integrated with the TSB-AD (Time Series Benchmark for Anomaly Detection) datasets.

-**Update (2026.04):** With a new dataset and new checkpoints, Time-RCD achieves better results.
-The univariate setting improves VUS-PR by an absolute 6.7 points, and the multivariate setting improves VUS-PR by an absolute 4.5 points.
+**🌟Update (2026.04):** With a new dataset and new checkpoints, Time-RCD achieves better results.
+The univariate setting improves VUS-PR by an **absolute 6.7 points**, and the multivariate setting improves VUS-PR by an **absolute 4.5 points**.

 **[🌟 Live Demo on Hugging Face Spaces](https://huggingface.co/spaces/thu-sail-lab/Time_RCD)** - Experience Time-RCD in action with our interactive demo!